 How to Clear a Clogged Drain

 Dealing with a clogged drain is never fun.
 It can be quite a hassle because of the mess it leaves behind and the disruption it causes to your day.
 In some cases, you can fix the problem on your own.
 For this reason, it’s good for homeowners to know the basics of unclogging a drain.
 In other cases, however, the problem might be too challenging for you to deal with on your own.
 And this is when you need to enlist the services of a professional plumber.
+The plumbing professionals at WaterGuard Plumbing have created this informative guide outlining how to prevent clogged drains, common causes and signs, and what to do when faced with one.

 What Causes a Clogged Drain?

 There are several potential culprits when it comes to a clogged shower drain or a clogged bathroom sink.
 While hair and dirt are two common causes of clogged drains, anything large enough can clog a drain.
 Soap doesn’t usually create a drainage problem; however, it can mix with hair and form a mass that blocks the drain.
+Keep in mind that clogged drains are bound to happen from time to time, so don’t be alarmed when this occurs.

+Over time, pieces of hair and debris build-up and can become large enough to obstruct the flow of water down the drain.
 Clogged toilets, on the other hand, are often the immediate result of the toilet paper, cat litter or wrong items being flushed down.
 Most commonly, your drains will get clogged if you dispose any of the following things into your drain:

-Toxic chemicals can not only be harmful to the environment but have the ability to eat away at your pipes.
+• Toxic Chemicals – Toxic chemicals can not only be harmful to the environment but have the ability to eat away at your pipes.
 Paint, nail polish, nail polish remover and cleaning products are all items that have the ability to be harmful to your pipes.
 Do your research and find specialized recycling facilities that can dispose of these items for you.

-Disposing of oil and grease down kitchen sinks is a common way for drains to get clogged.
+• Oils and Grease – Disposing of oil and grease down kitchen sinks is a common way for drains to get clogged.
 Over time, oil and grease will build up and eventually lead to a plumbing catastrophe.
 Fats from cooking food should never be disposed of in your kitchen sink.
 Instead, you should wait for the fats and oils to harden before you wash your dirty pots, pans, and dishes.
 Then you can easily scrape them off with a paper towel and put them in your green bin.
 You can also discard cooking oils at your local drop-off location.

-It’s easy to be lazy and rinse your dinner plates allowing excess food to make its way down your drain, but this could just be the start of many problems down the road.
+• Food – It’s easy to be lazy and rinse your dinner plates allowing excess food to make its way down your drain, but this could just be the start of many problems down the road.
 It’s important to make sure any excess food is going in your green bin and not into your pipes.
 Doing so will prevent your drain line from clogging in the future.

 A clogged drain could be a symptom of a larger problem with your water line.
 This is when you need an experienced team who knows just what to look for.
 As a result, you will be able to get to the root of the problem effectively.